-The Trustees invite applications for three major overseas TWJ Fellowships in 2024
+The Trustees invite applications for a major overseas TWJ Fellowship in 2025

 with opportunities for research